Edicy/gallery-widget/README.markdown

     jumping_mode: defines if all gallery elements will be handled as a unified gallery or every gallery has its own pictures.
 Values > strict / loose.
 Default = strict.
     mode: defines if gallery is displayed in toush-swipe mode, ordinary click mode or detected automatically.
 Both modes work with touchscreen and mouse.
 Values > auto / touch / click.
 Default = auto.

+	autorun_init => default = true. if set to false bloks all automatic loading of module. if edys_gallery jquery module is needed only, it can be called out in javascript "apply_edys_gallery_module(jQuery);" (jQuery must be preloaded then). autorun_gallery => default = true. jQuery / jquery.edys_gallery modules will be loaded, but site gallery jquery will not be automatically bound to gallery elements. init_complete  => default = null; function can be bound to init complete and will be fired after module has been loaded. ex:  edys_galery_options = { init_complete: function($){ alert("foo"); } }

 	title_dissapear_time: time in seconds for the image title to dissapear in ordinary click mode.
 Default = 3.
 If no fading is desired pass a value of -1.
     title_dissapear_time_touch: time in seconds for the image title and navigation buttons to dissapear in touch mode.
 Default = 3.
 If no fading is desired pass a value of -1.

     classnames: object that defines user confugurable classnames for gallery.
 Object structure: